 The Nest staff updates Student Affairs staff weekly with incident reports and adjudication matters to ensure that student safety and peace is maintained in the residence hall.
-The Nest notifies the Dean of Students of residents who have not complied with The Nest's adjudication process.
-Non-compliance will automatically result in an initial conference with the Dean of Students.
+The Nest notifies the Student Affairs officeof residents who have not complied with The Nest's adjudication process.
+Non-compliance will automatically result in an initial conference with an Assistant Dean of Students.